procedure2012/fangfangDiary/README.md

 # FangfangDiary
 I used a few simple text mining techniques to analyses Fangfang' Diary.
 The code is very ugly but it successfully finished its task! (ﾟ∀ﾟ)

 Here, I only give a simple result.
-For details, please check my blog[]().
+For details, please check my [blog](https://procedure2012.com/2020/04/22/fangfang/).
+My friend gives a more straight view of the result [here](https://mp.weixin.qq.com/s/lcqfiISmZRWzyhWArmNwcQ).

 ## Summarazation